 Denise A. Gainey is Professor of Clarinet and Instrumental Music Education and Associate Chair of the Department of Music at the University of Alabama at Birmingham.
 She is a Backun Artist/Clinican, a Légère Reeds Endorsing Artist, a Silverstein PRO-Team Artist, and has served as an Educational Recording Artist for Carl Fischer Music.
-Gainey is the President of the International Clarinet Association after having served as Secretary of the Board for two terms.
+Gainey is the Immediate Past President of the International Clarinet Association after having served as Secretary of the Board for two terms and President.

 She came to UAB after a nine-year tenure as Assistant Professor of Clarinet and Coordinator of Music Education at Mars Hill University in Mars Hill, North Carolina, where she was a member of the Asheville, Kingsport, and Hendersonville Symphonies, as well as a member of the Missouri Chamber Orchestra in Columbia, Missouri.
 Gainey is a sought-after clinician and recitalist throughout the United States and performs regularly with the Amicitia Duo and the UAB Chamber Trio.
 She served as the clarinet specialist for the Denton Independent School District in Denton, Texas, from 1991-1993, and was a middle school

 band director in Pasco County, Florida, for five years.